Before architecture

 AI looks useful in one place, then becomes inconsistent as soon as work crosses teams, tools, or approval paths.

-When AI starts failing across teams, the issue is usually not the model.
-It is the operating architecture around it.
+When AI works in one workflow but starts failing across teams, the problem is usually not the model.
+It is unclear decisions, context, ownership, and review.

 Before architecture